 Raisin tourism has many temples and shrines to offer.
 This small district town of Madhya Pradesh, along with its historical importance, is also known for the religious and national integrity; its temples and masjids are situated in the same campus and are given equal importance by people of respective religions.
 The Hazrat Peer Fatehullah Shah Baba is a testimony to it.
 The Raisen Fort is a major attraction of this place.

 Raisen has history in every nook and corner of the town.
 Way back in 1200 AD, the Raisen Fort came into existence and from there Raisen got its name.
 Raisen was ruled by various rulers till the 15th century.
 But in the year 1543, Sher Shah Suri seized it from the Puranmal and ruled it for many years.
-However, in the year 1760, the great Fiaz Mohammad Khan, the third Nawab of Bhopal, acquired Raisen and from then this small town remained a part of the princely state of Bhopal.
+However, in the year 1760, the great Faiz Mohammad Khan, the third Nawab of Bhopal, acquired Raisen and from then this small town remained a part of the princely state of Bhopal.

 The best time to holiday at Raisen is during the months of October and November when the weather remains pleasant.

-How to reach Raisen
+How To Reach Raisen